dgavigan/davegavigan.com/src/pages/portfolio/rent.md

 ### Role: Senior Engineer
 As a Senior Engineer, I played a key role in this transition.
 My responsibilities included developing high-quality React components, integrating them with existing systems, and deploying them incrementally.
+My team and I also worked very closely with product to explore and implement variations of the site to optimze conversions .

 ### Technologies Used
 - React and TypeScript for the frontend
-- Ruby on Rails for the initial backend
-- Advanced feature flagging for controlled feature releases
+- Advanced feature flagging for controlled feature releases and A/B testing
-- A/B testing tools for performance optimization
+- Node/Express server delivering a GraphQL BFF API

 ### Challenges & Solutions
 - **Incremental Deployment:** We utilized an industry approach known as "strangler fig pattern" or "incremental rewrite," where the new system gradually replaces parts of the old.
 - **Feature Management:** Heavily relied on feature flags to manage and test new features, ensuring seamless integration and user experience.
+- **Backend for Frontend:** The team owned and developed their own GraphQL API to encapsulate microservices, at times needing to develop entirely new featuresets with disparate data
 - **A/B Testing:** Implemented A/B testing to optimize features and improve SEO and web performance.